jk619/meridianbias/README.md

 Dependencies:

 Freesurfer's matlab functions (specifically MRIread.m).
-Toolbox containing this function comes with freesurfer but can be also downloaded from:
+Toolbox containing this function comes with freesurfer and most probably is already in your path if you have freesurfer installed.

+Otherwise, it can be also downloaded from:

 * https://downgit.github.io/#/home?url=https://github.com/freesurfer/freesurfer/tree/dev/matlab